AmanGotchu/RandaoZKP/README.md

 # EthBogota Hackathon October 2022 - on chain verification of block hashes

 ## Motivation
 On-chain randomness in ethereum is difficult because of potential manipulation via inclusion/exclusion by proposers and the transparent nature of the blockchain data and algorithms.
-Many projects rely on Chainlink’s VRF as an external trusted source of randomness, but it is painful to integrate and introduces external trust assumptions.
+Many projects rely on Chainlink’s VRF as an external trusted source of randomness, but it can be time consuming to integrate and introduces external trust assumptions.

 We propose bringing the beacon chain’s existing RanDAO RNG values on chain.
 In future work, our contract will provide numbers uniformly distributed in the interval (0, 1) based on commitments to *future* RanDAO values.
 For this particular application, only one value/block hash needs to be committed per epoch.